florincatalin/android-basics-kotlin-lunch-tray-app-solution/README.md

 Lunch Tray - Starter Code
 ==================================

-Starter code for the third independent project for Android Basics in Kotlin
+Solution code for the third independent project for Android Basics in Kotlin by florincatalin (This project gave me a headache to complete!) completed on 22 January 2023

 Introduction
 ------------